The Blade Size will be etched into the blade holder, and will be a 3 digit number.

-Be sure to hold the honing stone parallel (flat) to the flared (angled) part of the blade only.
+Be sure to hold the honing stone parallel to the angled part of the blade only.
 Running it flush across the whole blade will dull your edges.

 Flare Skate Blades fit a number of skate blade holders from the most popular hockey skates on the market: